 - Whisk the flour, sugar, and salt together.
-Assemble the mixer and bowl, add dry ingredients.
+Assemble the mixer and bowl, and add dry ingredients.

 - With the mixer on low, slowly add the cubes of butter.
-Mix two or three minutes the butter should be well cut into the dough.
-After all the pieces of butter or added, increase speed slightly.
+Mix for two or three minutes.
+The butter should be well cut into the dough.
+After all the pieces of butter or added, increase the speed slightly.
 Slivers of butter should remain visible.
-If some bigger chunks remain, work the bigger pieces butter into be flour between your fingers.
+If some bigger chunks remain, work the bigger pieces of butter into the flour between your fingers.

 To partially bake shell

 - Center a rack in the oven and preheat to 400°F.

 - Roll out the dough on a floured surface or between two pieces of wax paper.
 The disc shape should start you on the way.
 Work quickly to keep dough cold while rolling not stretching.
 If working on a floured surface turn the dough with a quarter turn frequently to keep from sticking.
 With the paper lift and adjust to keep from sticking.

 - Place the dough inside the tart pan.
 Carefully push into corners without stretching.
 Prick the surface of the dough slightly with a fork to prevent air bubbles.
 Only 4 or 5 pricks should be needed.
 Coat the dough with foil or parchment paper.
 Fill with dried beans or pie weights.

 - Bake for about 20 minutes until crust edges are lightly browned.
 (This assumes there will be approximately 30 minutes more baking after the tart is filled.
 Adjust as needed.)